fobiero/IP_2-User_Data/readme.md

 <hr>

 ## Description.
-The purpose for this project (website) is to get User brn dates and assign an Akan name.
-Name derived from Ghana and thus for both men and women
+The purpose for this project (website) is to get User date as date of birth and assign an Akan name.
+Name derived from Ghana tribe and thus for both men and women

 <ol>
     <li>Author: felix Obiero</li>